 But also embraces the trope with their adorable panda logo.

 Folkmanis, a company that makes high-quality puppets, averts this.
 Not only do they make realistic-looking puppets of adorable puppies and kittens, but they also make puppets of tarantulas, snakes, alligators, and dragons.

 Similarly, Wild Republic.
 They have plushies of all sorts of animals ranging from adorable monkeys to tarantulas to great white sharks.

 There is a picture-assisted tutorial on the internet (in Japanese, sadly) for making a giant isopod plushie.
-To be fair, giant isopods have big round shiny eyes and stubby little legs, and are probably the most Ugly Cute arthropods she's ever seen.

 The Rahi MakutaTeridax brainwashed are al menacing monsters.
 On the other hand the friendly Pewku and Spinax are Ugly Cute.

 There's a company that makes plushie cuddly viruses and bacteria, including such charmers as the common cold, the Black Death, and syphilis.
 Ah yes, there it is.
 One shivers to think of toddlers sleeping with these.

 A lot of the good guys in the classic Teenage Mutant Ninja Turtles line subvert this, like Wyrm and Muckman, who were good guys (Although Wyrm was less so in his original comic incarnation), and Mutagen Man who was a Punch Clock Villain.
 There was also this one human-mosquito hybrid who was a good guy.